 - You didn’t have the expertise, the time or the staff to devote to the project?

 - You knew your finance department or Board would decline the gift because of potential risks?

-Our organizational structure and operating expertise (our principals have successfully completed more than 500 cash donations successfully by our principals) solve these challenges in a risk-free way.
+Our organizational structure and operating expertise, (our principals have successfully completed more than $750 million in non-cash donations) solve these challenges in a risk-free way.

 While most charitable donations come in the form of cash or liquid, publicly-traded securities, the majority of the nation’s wealth is in illiquid assets such as real estate.
 Total stock market wealth is currently $12 to 14 trillion, where the value of privately-held real estate alone is estimated to be between $40 to 60 trillion.
 According to the Wall Street Journal (13-October-1999, page 2), of the $175 billion donated to U.S. charities in 1998, only two percent had real estate as a source.
 Further, the New York Times stated in a 2002 article that “…more than 80 percent of the real estate offered to charity by donors is initially declined.”
 This does not include other non-cash assets like privately-held C-corporations, S-corporations, LLCs, art/collectibles and limited partnerships which represent additional untapped assets for charitable donations.